 Take the Portland self-guided Historical Buildings Walk for a closer look at the city's hundreds of heritage buildings.
 Portland became Victoria's first permanent European settlement in 1834 and boasts more than 200 buildings of historic significance.
 Visit the Maritime Discovery Centre for an insight into Portland's long seafaring history.

 Portland's waterfront is alive with activity – see big ships from around the world come in to load up local produce and the local fishing fleet unload its catch.
-Take a ride on the foreshore cable tram, spot seals at Cape Bridgewater, watch blue whales off Cape Nelson or traverse the Great South West Walk.
+Take a ride on the foreshore cable tram, spot seals at Cape Bridgewater and watch blue whales off Cape Nelson.

 If you're after a spot of fishing, Portland is an angler's paradise.
 From a boat or the beach, there's an extensive range of fish to be hooked, including King George whiting, flathead, snapper, tuna and mulloway.